datafilter/HalfKey/contributing.md

 Questions, comments?
 I'd appreciate any feedback.
 Please open an issue and we can discuss & document it.

-## Financial support
+## Support

-Any sponsorship would be greatly appreciated to help pay for alternative additional infrastructure to host the app, and to enable me to do related projects in the future.
-That would be amazing - thank you if you do!
+Any support would be greatly appreciated.
+If there is enough interest, I'd like to make an additional online version of the PWA aswell that can save halfkeys for free, an open source server which users can also self-host if they like, and if possible also host it and make it free to use.

-Alternatively, contributions to these great organizations that help to secure our digital world would be great too.
+Contributions to these great organizations that help to secure our digital world would be great too.
 I'm not affiliated, I just think they are super:

 [OpenSSL](https://github.com/sponsors/openssl)